-- i) The Danish courts have exclusive jurisdiction to settle any dispute arising out of or in connection with the Bonds, including any dispute as to their existence, validity, interpretation, performance, breach or termination or the consequences of their nullity and any dispute relating to any non-contractual obligations arising out of or in connection with the Bonds (a "Dispute") and all Disputes will be submitted to the exclusive jurisdiction of the Danish courts. - ii) For the purposes of this Clause 5.17.2, each of the Issuer and any Bondholders taking proceedings in relation to any Dispute waives any objection to the Danish courts on the grounds that they are an inconvenient or inappropriate forum to settle any Dispute.
+- i) The Danish courts have exclusive jurisdiction to settle any dispute arising out of or in connection with the Bonds, including any dispute as to their existence, validity, interpretation, performance, breach or termination or the consequences of their nullity (a "Dispute") and all Disputes will be submitted to the exclusive jurisdiction of the Danish courts. - ii) For the purposes of this Condition 5.17.2, each of the Issuer and any Bondholders taking proceedings in relation to any Dispute waives any objection to the Danish courts on the grounds that they are an inconvenient or inappropriate forum to settle any Dispute.